jakebrbell/lite-brite-pixel-art-maker/README.md

 ##Features

 The basic features of the application allow a user to select a color from a palette of colors and then paint that color onto the canvas.
+They can then remove pegs by clicking on pegs that match the currently selected color.

 The advanced features allow the user to customize the size of the grid: